 Goals set the direction and focus of an activity, while targets establish the specific parameters to achieve the goal.

-Example: If the company’s goal is to increase customer by 50 net new transacting customers, the target would be 100 net new customers by Q1.
-If the company’s goal is to buy cheaper materials for products, the target would be buy materials for products for 10% less.
+Example: If the company’s goal is to increase customers by 50 net new transacting customers, then the target would be 100 net new customers by Q1.
+If the company’s goal is to buy cheaper materials for products, the target would be to buy materials for products for 10% less.

-Inserting a Social Media Program to Business Objectives
+Inserting a Social Media Program into Business Objectives

 Social media is not its own function.
 It’s a communication tool, like the telephone and email, that serves the purposes for critical business functions, including public relations, marketing, lead generation, customer service, and market research.
 There is no such thing as a “social media strategy.”
 What you do have is business objectives or strategies to achieve these goals.
 Start with those and incorporate social media into that.